walder/Skynet-IADS/README.md

 You can tell an EW radar it has a point denfence to rely on.
 If the EW radar goes dark due to an inbound HARM it will activate its point defences to fire at the HARM.
 The same applies to SAM sites that act as EW radars.

-You can also tell the EW radar to not go dark when a HARM is inbound as long as the point defence has ammo.
-After the point defence is out of ammo the EW radar will go dark if it detects a HARM inbound.
+You can also tell the EW radar to not go dark when a HARM is inbound as long as the point defence has ammo left.
+When the point defence is out of ammo the EW radar will revert back to its previously set HARM defence behaviour.

  There's an interesting [documentary on the Tor by RT](https://www.youtube.com/watch?v=objljEE7B6M) (ignore politics and propaganda).